ibekiaris/zf2-annotation-validator/README.md

 At the moment data is validated just before flush, against the idea of using an ORM where entities must be valid after their "construction".

-However this package solved a lot of real life problems for me and I think that this is what matters when sharing code.
+However this module solved a lot of real life problems for me and I think that this is what matters when sharing code.

 Installation